davekinkead/thesis/paper.coffee.md

       votes

-## Simulating Democracy

-The relationship between democratic authority and democratic inclusion will be explored by running a Monte Carlo [^monte] simulation of the model for various agent profiles and clusterings.
-At the beginning of each simulation, a space is created with a fixed agent belief profile and clustering factor.
-During each run, the space is partitioned into the desired number of polities which then vote and the results are logged.
-The partion-vote-measure loop is repeated 1000 times resulting in a probability density function for the the result of each belief-cluster-partion tuple.
+The relationship between democratic authority and democratic inclusion can now be explored by running Monte Carlo simulations [^monte] of the model for various combinations of agent, clusterings, and partitions.
+At the beginning of each simulation, a space is created with a fixed agent belief profile, clustering factor, and number of partitions.
+During each run, the space is partitioned into the desired number of polities which then vote, with the results being recorded for statistical analysis.
+The partion-vote-measure loop is repeated 1000 times resulting in a probability density function for the the voting result of each belief-cluster-partion tuple.

 [^monte]: Monte Carlo simulations are stochastic computational algorithms that rely on statistical sampling from repeated simulation trials [see @fishman1996].
-The results in this paper were aggregated from each simulation run 1000 times.

-> Extract generic sim code here
+Where else are they used???

 ## Epistemic Democracy

-One of the most common justifications for democratic authority is epistemic - that democracy, or at least democratic procedures, have instrumental value as truth tracking processes.
+One common justifications for democratic authority is epistemic - that democracyhas instrumental value as a truth tracking processes.
 Epistemic accounts can be relatively simple like Condorcet's Jury Theorem [see @list2001], or more nuanced such as Epistemic Proceduralism [@estlund2009].

-And while they all differ in many ways, they all rely on the claim that democratic procedures, on average, are better at determining an independently correct result than competing procedures.
+While different, all epistemic accounts rely on the claim that democratic procedures, on average, are better at determining an independently correct result than alternate procedures.
+This type of justification obviously requires some way of comparing the epistemic performance of different decision procedures and one intuitive way to do this is to assess them against a base line metric, such as the likelihood that any randomly selected voter holds the correct belief or votes correctly.

-The criterion that the quality of outcomes are assessed against could be described as epistemic virtue - the difference between the likelihood of a collective process and a random individual selecting the correct answer.
-If the likelihood of a majority decision of 1000 votes being correct was 99% and the likelihood of a randomly selected voter being correct was 51%, then the epistemic virtue of the process is the difference between the two - 48% - whereas a coin toss has no epistemic virtue. (see @estlund1997 for a deeper discussion of the mathematics behind Condorcet's Theorem).
+We can call the difference between the epistemic performance of a decision procedure and it's base line of comparison _epistemic virtue_.
+If the base line likelihood of a randomly selected voter being correct was 51%, and the likelihood of a majority decision of 1000 votes being correct was 99%,  then the epistemic virtue of the process is the difference between the two - 48% - whereas a coin toss has no epistemic virtue. (see @estlund1997 for a deeper discussion of the mathematics behind Condorcet's Theorem).

+  !!!
+I think I need a better language here to describe epistemic performance - reliability maybe?

-In the simulation, epistemic virtue can be measured as the frequency based probability that a polity will vote correctly given some specified initial conditions in the space.
+In our simulation, epistemic virtue can be measured as the frequency based probability that a polity will vote correctly given the initial conditions of the space.
 During each trial, the number of polities that voted correctly will be measured and the impact of differing partitions assessed.
+The correct answer will be know in advance because we stipulate it when we create agents with either the `right` or `wrong` belief.

-    epistemicVirtue = (space) ->
+    Space::virtue = () ->
       correctVotes = 0
-      for polity in space.polities
+      for polity in @polities
         election = vote polity
         correctVotes += 1 if election.winner is 'right'
-      correctVotes / space.polities.length
+      correctVotes / @polities.length

-    simulateEpistemicDemocracy = (agents, partitions, clustering, trials) -> space = new Space( agents, clustering ) results = { 'a': agents, 'p': partitions, 'c': clustering, 'trials': [] }
-      for num in [1..trials]
-        results.trials.push epistemicVirtue space.partition partitions
-      results

 Running a Monte Carlo simulation 216,000 times for a range of partition numbers, cluster factors and epistemic base rates yields a four dimensional data cube representing probability distributions of the expected correct majority vote for each epistemic-partition-cluster tuple.